clintberry/clintberry.com/content/blog/_Draft-easier-sip-capture-with-flanders.md

 ## Announcing "Flanders"

-Flanders is an easy-to-use sip capture utility and user interface that satisfies all our needs/wants at Weave.
+Flanders is an easy-to-use sip capture utility and user interface that satisfies our needs/wants at Weave.
+In particular, real-time capture monitoring in the GUI.